 NASCAR Cup Sponsorships the Right Way… And the PIRTEK USA Way

-Jim Lager is a former top franchisee of both SNAP-ON TOOLS and, more recently, PIRTEK, a niche seller of hydraulic hoses and fittings based in Rockledge, FL.
+I have a colleague who is a former top franchisee of both SNAP-ON TOOLS and, more recently, PIRTEK, a niche seller of hydraulic hoses and fittings based in Rockledge, FL.

 Both franchisors were involved with racing sponsorships – but with very different results.